MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
 (If you want to manage updates from a local source, you need to change the configuration files.
 For more details, see [configuring updates](office-deployment-tool-configuration-options.md#updates-element)).
 - **Build two Office installation packages**: One package uses Semi-Annual Enterprise Channel for 64-bit and the other uses Semi-Annual Enterprise Channel (Preview) for 64-bit.
 Each installation package includes all the core Office apps.
 If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
 To deploy both versions, you create additional installation packages.
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
-- **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Enterprise Channel (Preview) and a broad group that receives the Semi-Annual Enterprise Channel.
+- **Deploy to two deployment groups**: a pilot group that receives Semi-Annual Enterprise Channel (Preview) and a broad group that receives Semi-Annual Enterprise Channel.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
 For more details, see [Customize your deployment](#customize-your-deployment).